How Does The Mortgage Loan Process Work For Home Buyers

 - or it can be that the underwriter does not yet have the appraisal back

-- Once all of the conditions from the mortgage underwriter has been met, the underwriter will sign off on it and issue a clear to close
+Once all of the conditions from the mortgage underwriter have been met, the underwriter will sign off on it and issue a clear to close.

 Final Approval And Clear To Close